NBPub/BeatLog/README.md

 A report synthesizes all log data from the previous few days or a custom date range.
 Charts are integrated using [CanvasJS](https://canvasjs.com/), and [Bootstrap](https://getbootstrap.com/) is used for tables and styling.
+Within the report, you can:

  - Analyze **home** and **outside** connections against fail2ban **finds, bans,** and **ignores** to assess efficacy of [fail2ban filters](https://fail2ban.readthedocs.io/en/latest/filters.html).
- - Scrutinize traffic from frequent visitors, monitor popular client requests
+ - Scrutinize traffic from frequent visitors and monitor popular client requests
- - **Known Devices** can be identified and separated from other outside connections
+ - **Known Devices** can be [identified and separated](/docs/Features/Report.md#known-devices) from other outside connections
-   - ex: connections with a [user-agent](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/User-Agent) of `DSub`, matching requests from a [Subsonic Android app](http://subsonic.org/pages/apps.jsp#dsub), may be [separated from other Outside connections](/docs/Features/Report.md#known-devices)

 **[Documentation](/docs/Features/Report.md#contents)**